 3VB is a leading barristers’ chambers providing specialist advocacy and advisory services worldwide in all areas of commercial and financial litigation, dispute resolution, international arbitration and public international law.

-3VB has a genuine depth of experience across the full range of commercial litigation, from banking and financial services to civil fraud, company law, insurance, professional negligence, insolvency, IT and media and entertainment.
+3VB has a genuine depth of experience across the full range of commercial litigation, from banking and financial services to civil fraud, company law, insurance, professional negligence, insolvency, IT, media and entertainment and public international law.
 Chambers has a strong reputation in domestic and international arbitration, including significant experience of investment treaty disputes and cases involving energy, natural resources and infrastructure.

 3VB has substantial experience of international work, in both litigation and arbitration.
 Members are frequently instructed by lawyers from other jurisdictions and are accustomed to working in multi-jurisdictional teams.
 They have particular experience of disputes arising in the Caribbean, the Gulf States, the post-Soviet states and the Asia-Pacific region.

 3VB’s policy is to offer pupillage only to those candidates with the potential to become tenants in chambers.
 3VB recruits no more pupils than there are available spaces for new tenants.
 Each pupil is therefore judged solely on his or her own merit.
 Pupils do not compete against each other; they will be successful in securing tenancy if the calibre of their work by the time of the decision meets the high standard expected of a junior tenant at 3VB.
 In the last three years, 3VB has taken on eight of its nine pupils as new tenants.